Table of Contents

 Recommended: How Much Does Insurance Go Up After an Accident?

-How to Jump-start a Vehicle with Jumper Cables
+How to Jump-Start a Vehicle With Jumper Cables

-Before you try to jump-start any vehicle for the first time, it’s a good idea to read the owner’s manual, just in case there is anything you should know about that specific model.
+Before you try to jump-start a vehicle for the first time, it’s a good idea to read the owner’s manual, just in case there is anything you should know about that specific model.
 But the steps are basically the same no matter what you’re driving.

 Get Out Your Jumper Cables

-Jumper cables come in sets of two: The positive cable has red clamp at each end, and the negative cable has black clamps.
+Jumper cables come in sets of two: The positive cable has a red clamp at each end, and the negative cable has black clamps.
 You’ll need both cables to jump-start a car.

 Get Another Car to Cozy Up Next to Yours

 If you’re at home and have a second car, you might even be able to do this by yourself.
-Otherwise you’ll have to call a friend or flag down a Good Samaritan.
+Otherwise, you’ll have to call a friend or flag down a good Samaritan.
 The two cars should be parked close enough that you can connect the cables without pulling them too tight, but leave enough room so you can move comfortably between the cars.
 Both cars should have their engine turned off and the emergency brake on.

 Open the Hood on Each Car